 I continue to write books and magazine articles on the stories that are "hidden in plain sight"; the subjects you know of, but know little about.
 Below, under special interests you can see the topics I'm researching or am generally interested in.

 If you want to ask a question or can help in any way, I'd be very pleased to hear from you, so please contact me.

 Consultancy, Film and Television work

-If you are an author who wants to make sure you have the details about London Taxis correct, I'm happy to advise.
-Just contact me.
+If you are an author and you want to make sure you have the details about London Taxis or the London cab trade correct, ask me.
+I'm happy to help.

 William Beardmore, Field Marshall of Industry

 William Beardmore, Baron Invernairn is largely forgotten by today's students of industrial and naval history.
 He played a pivotal role in the prosperity of late nineteenth and early twentieth century Glasgow, his adopted city.
 After the Great War, he earned the accolade, "The Field Marshall of Industry".
 He also was made a peer for his great contribution to the output of munitions.

 In 1919 he began developing many different modes of transport.
 Sadly, his failure to deal with the consequences of the economic climate of the 1920s crippled the company.
 He was forced out and he died in 1936, in his eightieth year.

 - any new information William Beardmore and his family